thamaraiselvam/MEAN-Stack-Cheat-Sheet/README.md

 #### Single thread

 Single threaded processes contain the execution of instructions in a single sequence.
-In other words, one command is processes at a time.
+In other words, one command is processed at a time.
 [Read more about single thread vs multi thread](https://www.tutorialspoint.com/single-threaded-and-multi-threaded-processes)

 #### Event Loop